IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 Condition: The application specifies the node version type (listed above) \
 Change: \
-  Phase 1: You can continue to specify the IBM version "sdk-for-nodejs" \
+&nbsp;&nbsp;&nbsp;&nbsp; Phase 1: You can continue to specify the IBM version "sdk-for-nodejs" \
-  Phase 2: You can no longer specify the IBM version. \
+&nbsp;&nbsp;&nbsp;&nbsp; Phase 2: You can no longer specify the IBM version. \
 Result: Your application deploys properly

 ### Use Case #3: Your application specifies the specific Node version